Water shoe: History

+Canvas shoes reinforced with rope known as bathing shoes were part of Victorian women’s bathing costumes.
+They were held in place with ribbons.

 Water shoes are also used to protect people's feet in waters with sharp-rocked floors or zebra mussels, in which case their primary purpose is not to keep the wearer's feet dry.
 In some areas such as the Finger Lakes, wearing water shoes has become essential due to the infestation of sharp-edged mussels.